 About Kagenti¶

-It's framework-neutral: agents built with LangGraph, CrewAI, AG2, AutoGen, or any A2A-compatible framework all run on Kagenti.
-Communication uses open standards — A2A (Agent-to-Agent protocol) and MCP (Model Context Protocol) — so teams aren't locked into any vendor's stack.
+Kagenti is an open source platform for deploying and governing AI agents on Kubernetes.
+It's framework-neutral — agents built with LangGraph, CrewAI, AG2, AutoGen, or any A2A-compatible framework all run on Kagenti.
+Communication uses open standards (A2A and MCP) so teams aren't locked into any vendor's stack.

 The project started in early 2025 out of IBM Research with deep collaboration from Red Hat, and has grown to 12 repos, 43 org members, and 80+ contributors across both organizations.